arthur-wirjo/dase_autonomous_drone/README.md

 ### 2. MTF-01P Sensor Setup
 *   Connect the MTF-01P to your computer using the USB to TTL adapter.
-*   Open the MicoAssistant Web Tool.
+*   Open the MicoAssistant Web Tool at https://micoair.com/assistant/ .
 *   Connect to the sensor, navigate to the parameters section, and change the protocol from `Mavlink_APM` to `Mavlink_PX4`.

 ### 3. Motor Configuration & Reversal